IUREDCap/redcap-etl/dependencies/iu-redcap/phpcap/docs-md/DeveloperGuide.md

 1. Log in to your REDCap site.
 2. Create an empty project in REDCap.
 3. Create a project in REDCap for the "Basic Demography," "DAG," and "Longitudinal Data" test projects in directory __tests/projects/__, and import each of those test project files into the REDCap project created for it.
 4. In REDCap, request API tokens for the empty project and the projects imported in the step above.
+Make sure that user setting for each project allow API import and export.
 5. Once you have your tokens, copy the "config-example.ini" file to a file named "config.ini" and then set the URL in that file to be the URL for the API of your REDCap instance, and set the tokens to be the tokens requested in the previous step.
+6. In the Control Center in REDCap, download the "Date Calculated Fields" external module and then enable it.
-6. In REDCap, enable the "Date Calculated Fields" external module for the "Basic Demography" project.
+7. In REDCap, enable the "Date Calculated Fields" external module for the "Basic Demography" project.
-7. In REDCap, add a test user to the DAG project, assigning only default, basic permissions.
-Add that user to the 'group1' DAG.
+8. In REDCap, add a test user to the DAG project, assigning only default, basic permissions.
+    1. Add the test user to the 'group1' DAG
+    2. Using the "DAG Switcher" in REDCap, assign the test user access to DAGs 'group1' and 'group2'
+    3. Create an API token for the test user with export/import/update permission for the DAG project
+    4. Set the **dags.test.user.api.token** property in your test config.ini file to the value for the API token created in the previous step

 #### Setup for Optional CA Certificate File Integration Tests
 To run the optional tests involving the CA certificate file, you will need to set up